May Your Compass Always Point True North

 Three Key Differences: Optimists vs. Pessimists

-According to Dr. Martin Seligman, father of positive psychology:
+According to Dr. Martin Seligman, father of positive psychology, explanatory style separates the two [4]:

 1. Permanence: Optimists see problems as temporary; pessimists see them as permanent